sgpinkus/JsonSchema/docs/README.md

 Draft v4 compliant JSON Schema validator for PHP.

   * Simple design.
 In particular, the separation of code concerned with loading JSON, and JSON Reference, and code concerned with validation.
-  * Simple interface for validation - doesn't expose the user to more than a couple of classes for the main use case - validation.
+  * Simple interface for validation - doesn't expose the user to more than a couple of classes for the main use case -- validation.
   * Support for `$refs`, and the `id` keyword, following [this amendment](https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that) to the unimplementable spec.
   * Easily extensible with custom constraints.
   * Draft 4 compatible only.
   * No explicit support for the hypermedia validation / semantic validation (the 3rd part of the v4 spec).

-# Implemented Constraints
-All v4 Constraints are implemented.
-Some constraints were implemented with minor deviations from the spec.
-Please see [CONFORMANCE.md](docs/CONFORMANCE.md).
-The `constant`, and `switch` v5 *proposals* have also been implemented.

 # Usage
 In the simplest case, where you have a standalone JSON schema with no `$refs`: